Rhodonite Gemstone Information

 About Rhodonite - History and Introduction

-Rhodonite gets its name from the Greek word, "rhodon", meaning "rose coloured" and this attractive hue and vitreous lustre make it a popular ornamental material.
+Rhodonite gets its name from the Greek word, "rhodon", meaning "rose colored" and this attractive hue and vitreous luster make it a popular ornamental material.
 Rhodonite inlay was used to decorate the Moscow Metro, and Mayakovskaya Station, built between 1935 and 1938, has over 80 square metres of columns with rhodonite inlay.
-In 1979, rhodonite was designated as the official state gem stone for Massachusetts, since it is considered to be the most beautiful material found there.
+In 1979, rhodonite was designated as the official state gemstone for Massachusetts, since it is considered to be the most beautiful material found there.

 Identifying Rhodonite Back to Top

-Rhodonite can be identified by its rosy pink to bright red colour, with black dendritic inclusions.
+Rhodonite can be identified by its rosy pink to bright red color, with black dendritic inclusions.